YugC7/YugC7/README.md

 - 👋 Hi, I’m @YugC7
-- 👀 I’m interested in Innovation and Development.
+- Pursuing Artificial Intelligence and Data Science, I am interested in Innovation and Development.
-- 🌱 I’m currently learning Artificial Intelligence and Data Science.
-- 💞️ I’m looking to collaborate on Ideas and Projects.
+- I’m looking to collaborate on Ideas and Projects that create actual value to society.
-- 📫 You can reach out to me on yugandhar.chawale7@gmail.com
+- You can reach out to me at yugandhar.chawale7@gmail.com

 <!---
 YugC7/YugC7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.